 I generally try to:

-4. Get down low – This means shooting across the flower into the landscape behind it, rather than down at the flower to the ground below it.
-My travel shots of Dolomites flowers were almost all shot with me crouching or lying down beside small plants, because the background was especially important to me – a reminder of where I shot the flower, not just the flower itself, as you can see in the photo (left).
+This means shooting across the flower into the landscape behind it, rather than down at the flower to the ground below it.
+My travel shots of Dolomites flowers were almost all shot with me crouching or lying down beside small plants, because the background was especially important to me – a reminder of where I shot the flower, not just the flower itself, as you can see in the photo above.
 As well as background landscape vistas, nearby timber, rocks, or branches can also provide context.

 As well as context, lighting plays a role, just as it does for garden photography.
 If you have the luxury, try the following.

-10. Even out the light in your shot – eg if the underside of the flower or fruit or leaf is very dark.
-It’s quite possible to do this yourself – without photoshop – simply by holding the reflector, or even a diffuser, just out of shot, underneath the flower, to increase light levels there (Pics 21a, 21 & 22).
+when the underside of the flower or fruit or leaf is very dark.
+It’s quite possible to do this yourself – without photoshop – simply by holding the reflector, or even a diffuser, just out of shot, underneath the flower, to increase light levels there – compare the two camellia photos below.

 Reflectors and diffusers are available quite cheaply and you only need small-sized ones for most flower photography (see here for some diffusers currently for sale on Ebay).
 They are also excellent as makeshift windbreaks.